 Moran suggested the Council remove that block of property to adhere to Stang’s request while keeping the rest of the zoning ordinance intact.

-Councilman Gerald Brown made the motion to amend the ordinance, striking block 111 out of the affected zones as well as removing property MS 2328 on the Nome Council Highway from the ordinance to keep it as industrial.
+Councilman Jerald Brown made the motion to amend the ordinance, striking block 111 out of the affected zones as well as removing property MS 2328 on the Nome Council Highway from the ordinance to keep it as industrial.
 All six Councilmen voted in favor of the amended rezoning ordinance.

 Other zoning changes established by the ordinance include making blocks 109 and 110 on 5th Avenue to 6th Avenue from Bering Street to Spokane commercial use instead of general; as well as making MS 686 and MS 687 on the Nome Teller Highway commercial use.

 In other amended business, the definition of junk motor vehicles has been narrowed and refined to include passenger motor vehicles or parts thereof.
 However, if there is an on-premises utility vehicle that is unregistered or uninsured, it can remain as-is for thirty days without being considered a junk motor vehicle.